Top 7 Denver Winter Activities

 Aspen, CO: X Games

-Hot Tip: Head out on the town before the lifts close so you guarantee a spot at the local favorite bars!
+Hot Tip: Head out on the town before the lifts close, so you guarantee yourself a spot at the local favorite bars.

 Hot Springs

-Denver is close to numerous hot springs that offer healing and replenishment through their mineral-laden waters.
+Not far from Denver, numerous hot springs offer healing and replenishment within their mineral-laden waters.
 If the winter weather gets you down, head to Indian Hot Springs in Idaho Springs for a unique experience.
-Book a private tub or soak in the communal, indoor hot springs.
+Book a private tub, or soak in the communal, indoor hot springs.

-If you’re looking to make a vacation out of it, head to Steamboat Springs and dip in the natural outdoor pools of Strawberry Hot Springs.
+If you want to make a vacation out of it, head to Steamboat Springs and dip yourself in the natural outdoor pools of Strawberry Hot Springs.
 Stay in the warmth of the pools while watching snow fall all around you in the colder months.
 For those really seeking adventure, head to Joyful Journey Hot Springs just outside of Alamosa.
-Natural, outdoor pools speckle the mountain side and clothing is optional!
+Natural, outdoor pools speckle the mountainside, and clothing is optional.

-Hot Tip: Most hot springs are driveable, but many also offer a hiking option so you can get some exercise in before relaxing in the naturally heated pools.
+Hot Tip: Most hot springs sit within driving distance of Denver, and many also offer a hiking option, so you can get some exercise in before relaxing in the naturally heated pools.

 Take a Tour

-Can’t fathom taking to the streets just after a snow-storm?
-Stick around town and book an indoor tour!
-Denver winter activities boast numerous educational experiences from microbrewery excursions to history tours, our city’s tour groups run the gamut.
+Can’t fathom taking to the streets just after a snow storm?
+Stick around town and book an indoor tour.
+Denver’s winter activities include numerous educational experiences.
+From microbrewery excursions to history tours, our city’s tour groups run the gamut.
 Interested in learning more about Denver’s haunted past?
-Book a ghost tour!
+Book a ghost tour.
 Feeling hungry?
 Pamper your inner chef with a food tour that hits some of Denver’s hottest restaurants.

-Venture a little further and partake in a snowmobile or dog-sledding tour at one of the many Colorado’s ski towns.
-Winterpark, Aspen, Vail, and Breckenridge have amazing winter tour options that take guests out to enjoy nature and make lasting memories.
+Venture a little further and partake in a snowmobile or dog-sledding tour in one of Colorado’s many ski towns.
+Winterpark, Aspen, Vail, and Breckenridge deliver amazing winter tour options that take guests outdoors to enjoy nature and make lasting memories.

-Hot Tip: Tours can be expensive, but don’t worry— Denver offers some free excursions including a behind the scenes of Hammond’s Candy Factory to satisfy your sweet tooth or learn about the history and architecture of some of Denver’s most famous attractions with a self-guided audio tour.
+Hot Tip: Tours can be expensive, but don’t worry.
+Denver offers some free excursions, including a behind-the-scenes walkthrough of Hammond’s Candy Factory to satisfy your sweet tooth, or learn about the history and architecture of some of Denver’s most famous attractions with a self-guided audio tour.
+If you’re more of a DIY kind of person, read up on Denver’s up-and-coming neighborhoods and explore them for yourself.

 Ice Skate around Town

 Bring out your inner child with an evening of ice skating at Skyline Park.
 Glide gracefully, or plod along, under pretty lights with a full view of Denver’s growing skyline.
-Get out of town and enjoy ice skating in Old Town Fort Collins or at Evergreen Lake.
+To escape the city for a short while, get out of town and enjoy ice skating in Old Town Fort Collins or at Evergreen Lake.
 Both of these locations have awesome dive bars, unique restaurants, and picturesque scenery.
 Plus, each is only an hour’s drive from Denver.

-Hot Tip: Skyline Park offers free music on the ice on Friday nights from 7pm to 9pm, so come ready to ice skate to top Denver DJ’s.
+Hot Tip: Skyline Park offers free music on the ice on Friday nights from 7pm to 9pm, so come ready to ice skate to Denver’s top DJs.

 Museums

-As Denver continues to grow, it attracts a plethora of artists, makers, and musicians that add to its colorful cultural tapestry.
-Denver Art Museum consistently attracts fantastic exhibits on a rotating basis.
-Its Museum of Modern Art is not only interesting to look at but houses some truly inspiring works from contemporary artists.
+As Denver continues to grow, it attracts plenty of artists, makers, and musicians who add to its colorful cultural tapestry.
+The Denver Art Museum consistently puts on fantastic exhibits on a rotating basis.
+The Museum of Contemporary Art is not only interesting to look at, but also houses some truly inspiring works by modern artists.

 Hot Tip: For a different take on the traditional museum, head to the Denver Botanic Gardens and warm up in the greenhouse.
-With the amount of humidity and numerous tropical plants you’ll feel like you’re in the tropics.
-Maybe.
+With the amount of humidity and numerous tropical plants, you’ll feel like you’re in the tropics.
+Sort of.

-There’s always something happening in the Mile-High City.
-Whether you’re craving some new scenery, wanting to learn something new, or simply kick back with friends and enjoy a beer (psst here are our top Denver brewery picks), Denver’s got you covered this winter.
+Cold weather never slows folks down in the Mile-High City.
+Whether you crave some new scenery, want to learn something new, or simply wish to kick back with friends and enjoy a beer (psst… here are our top Denver brewery picks), Denver’s got you covered this winter.

-Now that you’ve sorted your Denver winter activities, let AptAmigo help you find your dream apartment.
-Reach out and let us know your preferences and lifestyle and we will coordinate everything so your apartment hunt is stress-free and maybe even a little fun!
+Now that you sorted out your Denver winter activities, let AptAmigo help you find your dream apartment.
+Reach out and let us know your preferences and lifestyle, and we will coordinate your tours to make your apartment hunt stress-free, and maybe even a little fun.

-Abigail is a freelance writer who loves exploring new places - especially in the southwest - and moved into her van full time last fall.
+Abigail is a freelance writer who loves exploring new places, especially in the Southwest, and lived in her van during the Covid-19 pandemic.
 When she's not working on writing gigs to support her #vanlife endeavors, she loves packrafting alpine lakes, floating lazy rivers, and trail running.